bwo/units-poc/README.md

 # UNITS-POC

+If you want to *actually* use units of measure with the aid of the type system, you want [`uom`](https://docs.rs/uom/latest/uom/); this is really just an illustration of some type-level programming.

 This repo contains a rough-and-ready proof of concept meant to answer the challenge posed [in this article](https://yoric.github.io/post/rust-refinement-types/), which